Four-Meter Growth Test

 Which meter should you model first?

-These are buyer-modeling notes from official pricing pages, not final rankings or hands-on billing results.
+Use these as checks to run on each pricing page, not final rankings or hands-on billing results.

 FastBots